totara/installer/README.md

-# Totara Compsoer Installer Plugin
+# Totara Composer Installer Plugin
 Composer installer for Totara-supported plugins.

 **This is currently a work-in-progress and not actively supported.**